tribela/antiweb/README.md

 Some websites forces us to use Windows and Chrome.
 This is **WEB** which must not care about your OS, Browser, Location, etc.
 This library is for fxxxing them by break javascript on Windows OS.

+## License

+MIT license except this:

+* Do not modify filtering Browser, OS part.